TYMG/react-doc-builder/Document Generator DD.md

 # Refactor

-Cleaning up some of the code before
+Cleaning up some of the code before styling and

 ------